Starkville is home to more than

 as a pre-accepted student.
 The student does not make further application to the

-(character, community service, etc.) as described in the applicant’s written
+community service, etc.) as described in the applicant’s written application to

-application to the Early Entry Program, and in the applicant’s Letters of
+the Early Entry Program, and in the applicant’s Letters of Recommendation

-year.
-We normally receive 50 to 75 applications.
-Both Mississippi and
+available each year.
+We normally receive 70 to 80 applications.
+Both

-October 1 through December 31.
-Please see the following website for the application
+online from October 1 through December 31.
+Please see the following website for